CodesByUmar/Project_C_Sharp_Main/README.md

 <br>
 <h3>2.
 Chat trong mạng LAN C#</h3>
 <br>
 <p>Another LAN chat application, possibly with different features of implementation compared to the previous one.
-It reinforces understanding of socket prog
+It reinforces understanding of socket progr
 g